forever-august/september/docs/architecture.md

     end
 ```

-Routes are defined in `src/routes/mod.rs:22`.
+Routes are defined in `src/routes/mod.rs` (`create_router`).
 Each route group has its own Cache-Control header policy.

 ### NntpFederatedService